Mitsuriou/MFBO-Preset-Creator/README.md

 - [X] (1.7.4) Add an option to disable the automatic opening of the generated folder, after a generation
 - [X] (1.8.2) Be able to import a custom *female_skeleton.nif* file
 - [X] (1.8.4) Be able to add BodySlide presets filters (currently, there are only "CBBE" and "MFBO")
-- [X] (1.7.4) Be able to set a default export path that would be chosen automatically when the software launches
+- [X] (1.7.4) Be able to set a default export path that would be chosen automatically when the application launches

 ### Developer side
 - [ ] Create test classes
-- [X] (1.7.6) Splashscreen when the software is being launched
+- [X] (1.7.6) Splashscreen when the application is being launched
 - [X] (1.8.0) In-app update checker
 - [ ] In-app automatic updater
 - [ ] Executable to install the app on C:/ProgramFiles (InnoSetup?)